-Guy and Baba, the founders of Hammerfest, became intrigued by the short attention span and selectivity of consumers.
+Guy and Baba, the founders of Hammerfest, are intrigued by the short attention span and selectivity of consumers.
 People are less willing to hear brand messages and want to decide for themselves what content they consume, as well as when and where.
-We watch Netflix whenever we want, we buy Spotify memberships because we want to avoid commercials and we change channels when the endless commercial block makes its way.
-We’re very selective when it comes to spending our time.
+We all watch Netflix whenever we want, buy Spotify memberships (mainly because we want to avoid commercials) and change channels when the endless commercial block makes its way.
+We’re very selective when it comes to spending our time, and that’s a good thing.

-That’s a good thing.
 Time is the most valuable thing we have, so it’s no surprise that we like to spend it wisely.
-The selectivity of consumers opens an opportunity to challenge brands to create content that’s actually worth people’s time.
-Brands can create valuable conversations, loyalty and eventually full on brand experiences if they’re willing to develop content thats worth people’s time first, and money second.
+For Hammerfest, this is an opportunity to challenge brands to create content that’s actually worthy of people’s time.
+We believe that brands can create meaningful brand experiences if they’re willing to develop content thats worth people’s time first, and money second.
 That’s exactly what we do: creating time-worthy (social media) advertising.
-Whether it’s a kick ass Facebook post, an offline brand experience, an interactive online game or a 360 degree video.
-We love creating content that makes people spare a minute for your brand.
-And so, we do.
+Whether it’s coming up with kick ass Facebook posts, day-to-day community management, interactive online games or social-media-proof videos.
+We love creating content that makes people feel like your brand is worth their time.

 We have a cool background story about the name.
 Hammerfest is named after the most northern village of Norway, located within the polar circle.
 The city’s harbor functions as a haven for icebreakers.
 These ships clear paths for other vessels.
 This matches our perception of creative advertising perfectly.
 Leading the way for others and turning left when everybody else’s noses are facing right.
 Noticed the pulsing blue dot on our website?
 That’s Hammerfest.

 If you're lost you can look and you will find me.